Test in a live environment

 Key Features of IronPDF for Node.js:

-The below code demonstrate how JavaScript code embedded within HTML can be rendered to a pixel-perfect PDF file:
+The below code demonstrates how to use JavaScript to render HTML into a pixel-perfect PDF file:

 import {PdfDocument} from "@ironsoftware/ironpdf";